 Munch was unusually productive.
 He is best known for his paintings, but used many different techniques.
 He was particularly innovative as a graphicist, and experimented eagerly with new media such as photography and film.

 Edvard Munch was born in Løten, a small place located north of Oslo, in 1863.
 The Munch family moved to Kristiania, as Oslo was called at that time, when Edvard was one year old.
 He grew up in the city, mainly at different addresses in the borough Grunerløkka.

 It was while living in Kristiania Munch decided to become an artist, and it was here he started his art education.
-He was still living in Kristiania when he first parted with the mainstream traditions and took the first step towards the expressionistic style that would later make him famous, with paintings such as The sick child (first version 1886).
+He was still living in Kristiania when he first parted with the mainstream traditions and took the first step towards the expressionistic style that would later make him famous.

 In 1889 Munch left the city, and twenty years passed without him having a permanent residence here.
 He spent significant time in Paris and Berlin during these years.
 He did occasionally visit Kristiania during the 1890s, however, and gave a few important exhibitions in the city.

 In the beginning of the 1900’s, Munch got an increasingly negative attitude towards Kristiania.
 His summers in Norway were spent further south.
 However, In 1916 he returned to the area when he bought the property Ekely at Skøyen a bit outside the city centre.
 Munch both lived and worked at Ekely, and had little contact with Kristiania and the people there.
 Ekely remained Munch’s home until he died in 1944.